-Prerequisite(s): A minimum mark of 60% in Calculus 1301A/B, or a minimum mark of 55% in Calculus 1501A/B or Applied Mathematics 1413, or special permission.
-Pre-or Corequisite(s): Mathematics 1600A/B or the former Linear Algebra 1600A/B. (A corequisite means you can take the two courses simultaneously.)
+Prerequisite(s): A minimum mark of 60% in Calculus 1301A/B, or a minimum mark of 55% in Calculus 1501A/B or Applied Math 1413, or special permission.

+Pre- or Corequisite: Math 1600A/B. (A corequisite means you can take the two courses simultaneously.)
-Everyone is the class has one assigned tutorial hour.
-Tutorials will run Tutorials:

-on certain weeks only; they will be announced on OWL.
+Tutorials: Everyone is the class has one assigned tutorial hour; please consult your timetable.
+Tutorials will run on certain weeks only; they will be announced on OWL.
 These tutorials are held in computer labs, in case you need help doing the computational components of the course.

 Attendance at tutorials is not required.
 You are welcome to attend a tutorial that is not your assigned tutorial if you arrive a few minutes late and seats are still available.

-Textbook: Elementary Differential Equations with Boundary Value Problems, by course and feedback on the textbook would be welcome!
+Textbook: Elementary Differential Equations with Boundary Value Problems, by the course and feedback on the textbook would be welcome!

 William Trench (2013) is required.
 This is a free online textbook; a copy is available on OWL.
 The Student Solutions Manual for this text is also freely available.
-This is the first time we are using this free textbook in the
+This is the second time we are using this free textbook in

-20% Evaluation: Assignments (weekly, 9-10 in total)
+Evaluation: Assignments (weekly, best 8 out of 9) 20%

-Midterm Examination
+Midterm Examination 35%

-Weds Oct 27, 7:00pm - 9:00pm
+Monday Oct 24, 7:00pm - 9:00pm (tentative date)